Project Status: Closed

 Thank you for sharing your ideas on the development plans for two small-scale complexes on Forbes Street, Turner.
-A consultation report will be available soon to show you what we heard with an analysis of your comments, feedback and ideas.
+A Listening Report and Comments Chart is now will be available to show you what we heard with an analysis of your comments, feedback and ideas.

 We are looking at: